-Laureate of the Laboratory for Excellence project (LabEx) in the program « Investment in the future », the DRIIHM LabEx, Device for Interdisciplinary Research on human-environments Interactions, aggregate 131 human-environments observatories (OHM in french).
-Their network (ROHM in french) is a CNRS-INEE tool since 2007.
+Laureate of the Laboratory for Excellence project (LabEx) in the program « Investment in the future », the DRIIHM LabEx, Device for Interdisciplinary Research on human-environments Interactions, aggregate 131 human-environments observatories (OHM in french), CNRS-INEE tools since 2007.
 This LabEx was set up for 8 years (February 2012-December 2019) with a € 6.5 million budget and now, for another five years (2020-2024).

 The DRIIHM helps the OHM in their mission : observe anthropized socio-ecosystems and their complexity.
 Search tool, it organizes observations, experiments, modeling and data preservation to contribute to sustainable development.